TagonRX/13strateg_warehouse-_last_replit1/replit.md

 *   **Warehouse Loading Per-Letter Limit**: Fixed limit filter in Warehouse Loading view to apply per letter when multiple letters or all letters are selected.
 Example: with limit 100 and letters A, B, C selected, shows 100 items from A + 100 from B + 100 from C (not 100 total).
 Single letter selection still applies limit to total as before.
 *   **Stock-Out Item Expansion**: Changed Stock-Out view to expand items by quantity.
 If an item has quantity 19, it now shows 19 separate rows (each numbered #1-#19).
 Clicking a row auto-fills the barcode field.
 Added manual confirmation button and undo button.
 Instructions translated to Russian.
 Limit filter extended with 100 and 200 options.
 *   **User Management Enhancements**: Added ability to edit user names via new PATCH `/api/users/:id/name` endpoint.
 Enhanced delete validation to prevent self-deletion and deletion of the last admin.
 All error messages in Russian for consistency.
+*   **Warehouse Loading Filter Layout**: Redesigned filter layout to group filters on the left side with fixed widths instead of stretching across the full width.
+Filters now use flex layout with wrapping, ensuring compact presentation when "All letters" is selected.

 ### Build and Development
 *   **Development**: `npm run dev` starts Express server with Vite HMR.